Skip to Main Content

 Though useful once known, this heading is not intuitive.
 Why not use First World War, World War I, or even WWI?
 What to do?
 Perform an Advanced keyword search in the library's discovery service.
 Make sure historiography appears in the subject field:

 Find below secondary book series.
-These books are authored by historians, an important consideration when exploring the historiography on your topic.
+Books in these series are authored by historians, an important consideration when exploring the historiography of your topic.
 Examine titles in a particular series to understand trends and historiographical problems confronting scholars.

 Africa: